The complexity of smooth words over binary alphabets: Introduction

-In this paper we contribute to the study of f-smooth. \begin{itemize} \item In \Cref{Th1} we show that, over any binary alphabet, the f-smooth words are exactly the factors of smooth words.
-This yields the equality of complexities ${p_{\mathcal{C}^\infty}(n) = p_{\mathcal{C}_f^\infty}(n)}$ and further motivates the study of $\mathcal{C}_f^\infty$. \item In \Cref{Th2} we prove the conjectured lower bound of $p_{\mathcal{C}_f^\infty}(n)$ over any alphabet and the conjectured upper bound over \textit{even} alphabets (i.e., $a$ and $b$ are even). \item In \Cref{Th3} we give a new upper bound of $p_{\mathcal{C}_f^\infty}(n)$ over \textit{odd} alphabets (i.e., $a$ and $b$ are odd). \end{itemize} Lastly, let us discuss two blind spots this paper has on the topic of smooth words.
-The first one is that, with the previous dichotomy, the approach we take does not say anything about the factor complexity of individual smooth words over alphabets where $a+b$ is even.
-The second one is that we do not tackle the important question of factor frequencies in smooth words, which generalizes the famous conjecture of Keane \cite{Keane} that $\kappa$ has equal frequencies of $1$ and $2$.
-Let us cite two contributions to this question: in \cite{BJP} the authors compute the frequency of letters in the lexicographic minimal and maximal smooth words; and in \cite{JMPR} the authors prove the existence of frequencies and characterize the letter frequencies of smooth words over $\{1,3\}$.
+In this paper we contribute to the study of smooth words. \begin{itemize} \item In \Cref{Th1} we show that, over any binary alphabet, the smooth words are exactly the factors of smooth sequences.
+This yields the equality of complexities ${p_{\mathcal{C}^\infty}(n) = p_{\mathcal{C}_f^\infty}(n)}$ and further motivates the study of $\mathcal{C}_f^\infty$. \item In \Cref{Th2} we prove the conjectured lower bound of $p_{\mathcal{C}_f^\infty}(n)$ over any alphabet and the conjectured upper bound over \textit{even} alphabets (i.e., $a$ and $b$ are even). \item In \Cref{Th3} we give a new upper bound of $p_{\mathcal{C}_f^\infty}(n)$ over \textit{odd} alphabets (i.e., $a$ and $b$ are odd). \end{itemize} Lastly, let us discuss two blind spots this paper has regarding smooth sequences.
+The first one is that, with the above dichotomy, the approach we take does not say anything about the factor complexity of individual smooth sequences over alphabets $\{a,b\}$ where $a+b$ is even.
+For all we know, this question has been unexplored beyond the fixed points $\kappa_{a,b}$.
+The second one is that we do not tackle the important question of factor frequencies in smooth sequences, which generalizes the famous conjecture of Keane \cite{Keane} that $\kappa$ has equal letter frequencies.
+Let us cite two contributions to this question: in \cite{BJP} the authors computed the frequency of letters in the lexicographic minimal and maximal smooth words; and in \cite{JMPR} the authors proved the existence of frequencies and characterized the letter frequencies of smooth sequences over $\{1,3\}$.